iggygolo/tsunami/CONFIGURATION.md

-# PODSTR Configuration Guide
+# Tsunami Configuration Guide

-PODSTR uses environment variables to configure your podcast metadata and settings.
-This makes it easy to customize your podcast without modifying code.
+Tsunami uses environment variables to configure your artist and music metadata and settings.
+This makes it easy to customize your presence without modifying code.

 ## Quick Start